Skip to main content

 SB03 Example

-This example covers using VL53L0X range sensor.
+This example covers using the VL53L0X range sensor.

-First install CircuitPython library:
+First, install the CircuitPython library:

 pip3 install adafruit-circuitpython-vl53l0x

 After successful installation, attach VL53L0X to the Groove connector on SB03.
-Remember to set BUS jumper to I2C and output voltage to 3.3V.
+Remember to set the BUS jumper to I2C and output voltage to 3.3V.

 # Setup environment variable for FT232H